Graphcool/graphcool-framework/README.md

 * File management

 Also realize that when you're not using an API gateway, _your service endpoint allows everyone to view all the operations of your CRUD API_.
 The entire data model can be deduced from the exposed CRUD operations.

-## Roadmap

-Help us shape the future of the Graphcool Framework by :thumbsup: [existing Feature Requests](https://github.com/graphcool/framework/issues?q=is%3Aopen+is%3Aissue+label%3Akind%2Ffeature) or [creating new ones](https://github.com/graphcool/framework/issues/new)

-We are in the process of setting up a formal roadmap.
-Check back here in the coming weeks to see the new features we are planning!

 ## Community